 Hire me.
 You will not regret it.
-I’m not the typical newly minted college student.
-I bring historical training and real-world experience to the table.
+I’m not the typical newly minted college graduate.
+I bring historical training, project, budget, and personnel management skills to the table.

 Before my life as a historian, I was in the United States Air Force.
 I managed both appropriated and non-appropriated budgets, ranging from $200K – $4.5 Million.
 In facilities that required self-sustainment, I oversaw operations that generated between $550K – $5 Million in revenue.
 I have a proven track record of identifying and implementing cost-saving measures while increasing customer satisfaction.
 I have supervised up to 56 people at a single time, both military and civilian.
 I experienced working with people of diverse national and cultural origins both in America and as a guest in other countries.
 I believe in empowering the people around me.
 With effective communication and training I have increased personnel efficiency and morale.
 I can switch between being an equal member of a team to being the team leader.